freenas/freenas-docs/userguide/tn_vcenter.rst

 The %brand% hosts are listed on this screen.
 New hosts can be added by clicking the :guilabel:`+` button.
-Enter the new %brand% host IP address and the username and password of that host to add it to the list of hosts managed with vSphere. :numref:`Figure %s <vcenternewhost>` shows the :guilabel:`Add New Host` window.
+Enter the new %brand% host IP address, username, and password of that host to add it to the list of hosts managed by vCenter.
+:numref:`Figure %s <vcenternewhost>`
+shows the :guilabel:`Add New Host` window.